 Behind this bare statement – the first successful venture of its kind in the world – can be imagined the enormous amount of time and effort of the members and their supporters, and the generous donors, were responsible for preventing the Avon from reverting to its natural state – ‘a small mud-bound brook’.

 The Trust raised and spent hundreds of thousands of pounds in this work and it is now accepted, as a matter of course, that boats can journey between Tewkesbury and Evesham with ease and safety whilst most of their passengers, enjoying the passage and the beauty of the river, are unaware that without the efforts of the Trust Members and their supporters this would never have been possible.

-Douglas Barwell, OBE died on 6th October 1990 at his home overlooking the Avon.
-His vision and hard work over many years restored the Vale of Evesham a priceless asset and inspired in others a resolve to undertake similar projects.
+6th October 1990 Douglas Barwell, OBE died at his home overlooking the Avon.
+His vision and hard work over many years restored the River Avon and gave the Vale of Evesham a priceless asset and inspired in others a resolve to undertake similar projects.

 It was understood that the extent and the success of the operation would not be achieved using the LANT method of mainly volunteer labour with professional contract support.
-David Hutchings, MBE, who had successfully re-opened the southern section of the Stratford Canal under the auspices of the National Trust, was approached and offered employment with the Upper Avon Navigation Trust Limited as its Project Manager to undertake the refurbishment of the Upper Avon Navigation, which he accepted and successfully completed.
-There was a grand opening in 1974 by H.M Queen Elizabeth the Queen Mother on “the glorious 1st June” at Stratford alongside Holy Trinity Church.
-The poet laureate, Sir John Betjeman, composed a poem (below) to mark the occasion:
+David Hutchings MBE, who had successfully re-opened the southern section of the Stratford Canal under the auspices of the National Trust, was approached and offered employment with the Upper Avon Navigation Trust Limited as its Project Manager to undertake the restoration of the Upper Avon Navigation, which he accepted and successfully completed.

 He who by peaceful inland waterways steers